pytorch/pytorch/docs/source/onnx.rst

 ONNX_FALLTHROUGH
 ~~~~~~~~~~~~~~~~
-This mode can be used to export any operator that is not registered and supported in ONNX.
+This mode can be used to export any operator (ATen or non-ATen) that is not registered and supported in ONNX.
 Exported falls through and exports the operator as is, as custom op.
 Exporting custom operators
 enables users to register and implement the operator as part of their runtime backend. ::